KiraTheGenius/CSV2MongoAPI/README.md

  ```
     go run .
  ```
- and also don't forget to install mongodb.
+ And also don't forget to install mongodb.

 #### Contact